corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/cordapps/cordapp-overview.md

 CorDapps are:

-* Distributed applications that can be distributed on the Corda Network.
+* Distributed applications that can be distributed on a Corda network.
 * A set of JAR files containing Java or Kotlin class definitions.
 * Made up of components that work together to let nodes communicate and agree on updates to the shared ledger.